hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/react-apollo-typescript/tutorial-site/content/intro-to-graphql/1-architecture.md

 ---
 title: "Architecture"
-metaTitle: "GraphQL Architecture | GraphQL React Apollo Tutorial"
+metaTitle: "GraphQL Architecture | GraphQL React Apollo Typescript Tutorial"
 metaDescription: "Learn about the architecture of GraphQL, GraphQL over HTTP, the client server model with an example of http request"
 ---